zycietocalareszta/cx-interview-questions/shopping_basket/assignment.md

 #### Other considerations

 * We are only interested in the behavior of the shopping basket pricer component.
-You do not need to build an API, web-interface or database.
-Try to stay focused on implementing the shopping basket, and especially the part which figures out which offers are applicable to a given basket.
+You do not need to build an API, web-interface, database or any component which adds and removes items from the basket.
+Try to stay focused on implementing the pricer, and especially the logic which determines which offers are applicable to a particular basket of goods.
+* Consider edge cases in your testing.
+For example, an three for the price of two offer should also give you six for the price of four and nine for the price of six.
 * You can use 3rd party components if you think it will be helpful, for example in your testing.
 Use the included Pipfile to identify any dependencies your component needs.
 * Provide some documentation that will help us run your submission.
 You can put your documentation in [the readme file](./readme.md)
 * You can assume all prices are in £GBP, no need to consider any other currencies.